Arcopix/remoteShark/README.md

 # remoteShark
-A set of utilities allowing the user to automate collection of packet captures on a remote system which supports SSH and tcpdump (basically most Unix/Linux systems)
+A set of utilities allowing the user to automate collection of packet captures on a remote system which supports SSH and tcpdump (basically most Unix/Linux systems) directly into Wireshark.

 ## Versions